oncogenetics/LocusExplorer/README.md

 ### Launch Locus Explorer
+Locus Explorer runs through a web browser and uses an intuitive interface that does not require high level computational skills to operate.

+#### Run using *runGitHub()* within RStudio.

-To start Locus Explorer, open R (RStudio recommended), copy the following code into the console and hit Return:
+Open RStudio recommended, copy the following code into the console and hit Return:
 ```R
 library(shiny)
 runGitHub("LocusExplorer", "oncogenetics")
 ```

-Locus Explorer runs through a web browser and uses an intuitive interface that does not require high level computational skills to operate.
+#### Using *Download as Zip*
+Click on *Download as ZIP* button, this will download the repisotory locally as a zip file *LocusExplorer-master.zip*.
+Unzip the folder.
+Open *ui.R* file in RStudio and click on *Run App* button at top right corner.

 ### Cite Locus Explorer
 [Locus Explorer: a user-friendly tool for integrated visualisation of genetic association data and biological annotations](url to add) Tokhir Dadaev<sup>1</sup>, Daniel A Leongamornlert<sup>1</sup>, Edward J Saunders<sup>1</sup>, Rosalind Eeles<sup>1,2</sup> , Zsofia Kote-Jarai<sup>1</sup>